scripting/feedlandInstall/docs/config.md

 Configures what HTML you allow to pass from a feed into the database.
 The default is to allow &lt;p> and &lt;br>through.

 Here's an <a href="https://gist.github.com/scripting/9f96ad955e72c41c1eabb395ce7202b0">example</a> that sets the legalTags to the styles that WordLand supports.

+### flUseMySql2

+<i>Docs added 8/6/25.</i>

+If true, FeedLand will use the mysql2 package.

+It defaults false, which means it uses mysql.

+More info <a href="https://github.com/scripting/feedlandInstall/issues/67#issue-3297053654">here</a>.